appsmithorg/appsmith-docs/how-to-guides/how-to-use-ElasticSearch-as-a-data-source-on-Appsmith.md

 ![Elastic-13](https://github.com/achintya-7/appsmith-docs/blob/v1.3/.gitbook/assets/Elastic%2013.png)

-Now go back to the modal widget and click on the settings of Confirm button Go on onClick => Execute a query => Cleared_Query (the new query we just made) You can see that there's 2 more new options, onSuccess and onError.
+Now go back to the modal widget and click on the settings of Confirm button.

+Go on `onClick => Execute a query => Cleared_Query (the new query we just made)`

+You can see that there's 2 more new options, onSuccess and onError.
 We will use this to re populate the table woth the updated data.
-In the onSuccess section select Execute a query => Defaulters (the previous query which we used to read data)
+In the onSuccess section select `Execute a query => Defaulters (the previous query which we used to read data)`

 Voila!
 You have now made a function to update the data.
 We also need to close the modal after updating the balance.
 Click on the close button settings and in it's onClick method, select `close modal` and in the Modal section select the `Balance_Modal` or the name of the modal you have given.